timothypratley/justice/README.md

 Fully defining rules as a single body per arity in a single namespace is avoids any uncertainty.
 The rule registry will always reflect the code.

-The main justice convention of `defrule` is intentionally "closed".
+The main justice convention of `defq` is intentionally "closed".
 However, the justice system is "open" to extension via `register-rule`.